 |REFINING THE MARKET|

-it was just as instrumental in turning over the comic
+was just as instrumental in turning over the comic book

-book market to speculators.
-This aspect is hardly
+market to speculators.
+This aspect is hardly surprising,

-surprising, though, because the actual creation of the
+though, because the actual creation of the guide was

-guide was strongly linked to Robert Overstreet's own
+strongly linked to Robert Overstreet's own needs and

 By 1976 Overstreet's price rating had gone up to $250 for a high grade copy (Overstreet, 1976) - a phenomenal rise in just six years, yet nowhere near to what was still to come.
 Another six years, and the price was valued at $550 (Overstreet, 1982).
 Although the comic market struck back even at the classics in the mid-1980s (by 1987 the price estimate for Fantastic Four #1 had dropped to $500 (Overstreet, 1987)), some analysts of the comic market money game feel that this drop was caused only because more and more buyers were moving into the top-grade issue market (comicpriceindex.com).